mozilla/release-services/base/docs/development/@relengapi/api_methods.rst

 Compound types are defined by subclassing ``wsme.types.Base``::

     class Widget(wsme.types.Base):
+        """A model of widget available from our Widget supplier."""

+        #: unique ID
         id = integer

+        #: latest unit price, in USD
         price = integer

+        #: supplier's stock code
         stock_code = unicode

 See the WSME_ documentation for more detail.